dmeim/ilovemypretty.com/public/feelings/trusting/message.md

-When we trust, we let go of the need to control everything and open our hearts, believing that we are guided and loved.
-Keep trusting in the goodness of tomorrow.
+When we trust, we let go of the need to control everything.
+We open our hearts to Him, believing that we are guided and loved.
+Keep trusting in Him and you will never need.